Halcyon-LLC/zeta-software/readme.md

     4. Restart your shell

     For mac users
-    1. Ensure you have the pyenv [dependencies installed](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)
-    2. `brew install pyenv`
+    1. `brew install pyenv`
-    3. Add the following to your .zshrc( or .bashrc)
+    2. Add the following to your .zshrc( or .bashrc)

         ```bash
         export PATH="$HOME/.pyenv/bin:$PATH"